-The Bank of England, the three banks in Scotland and the Ulster Bank in Northern Ireland are replacing paper banknotes with polymer notes.
+The Bank of England, the three banks in Scotland and the Ulster Bank, Danske Bank and Bank of Ireland in Northern Ireland are replacing paper banknotes with polymer notes.

 Polymer banknotes are made from transparent plastic film coated with a layer of ink.
 The material allows clear portions on the design, which is difficult to counterfeit.

 - stay cleaner for longer than paper notes as they are resistant to dirt and moisture

 - are more secure as it is harder to create realistic fake notes

 - last longer than paper notes and are more durable